rvlenth/vigindex/README.md

 date: "April 6, 2018"
 output: html_document
 ---
-This package has one function, `vigindex`, that allows a package developer to add an index of topics covered in Markdown vignettes.
+This package allows a package developer to add an index of topics covered in Markdown vignettes.
 Special tags may be added to the vignette `.Rmd` files, and those tags are then used to create entries in the index.